neilpa/go-stbi/README.md

 ## Usage

-Load and `image.RGBA` from some path on disk.
+Load an `image.RGBA` from some path on disk.

 ```go
 import "github.com/neilpa/go-stbi"